Skip to Content

 Kinston Drug Crime Lawyer

 At Strickland Agner Pittman, our team of experienced criminal defense attorneys is dedicated to providing top-notch legal representation to clients facing drug charges in Kinston and surrounding areas.
-We understand the serious nature of drug crimes and the potential consequences that come with a conviction.
+We understand the severe nature of drug crimes and the potential consequences that come with a conviction.

 What is a Drug Crime?

 In North Carolina, like in many other states, drug crimes involve the illegal possession, distribution, trafficking, manufacturing, or cultivation of controlled substances.
-These laws are outlined in the North Carolina General Statutes, primarily in Chapter 90, Article 5, titled "Controlled Substances Act."
+These laws are outlined in the North Carolina General Statutes, primarily in Chapter 90, Article 5, titled the "Controlled Substances Act."

 Common types of drug crimes in North Carolina include: